 We fully understand everyone's concerns regarding the trails and know they have become major transportation routes for many.
 We are making every effort to get them open, however we have been slow to proceed until we get answers from FEMA as to what will be covered.
-Once those answers are made, we will move forward in the best way possible to make the repairs.
-FEMA requires a certain process to follow so we need to make sure that process is followed to get reimbursed.
+FEMA has declared the spring flooding to be a Federal disaster and there will be Federal aid available for repairs.

 We also appreciate the assistance we have received from the many individuals who have offered to volunteer to help repair the trails.
 If we could use them to make the repairs, we would definitely have taken everyone up on their offer.
 The challenge we have is the repairs require the use of heavy equipment to do it right.
 The Jamaica North Trail crushed limestone requires an installation process similar to the installation of asphalt which requires heavy equipment to evenly distribute the limestone and then even heavier equipment to get it packed so there isn't loose limestone.
-Regarding the section of trail closed at 48th, the problem is on the west side of the street where there is a void under the concrete approach to a culvert.
-Until that void has been filled, the trail will remain closed.
-Regarding the under passes on the Billy Wolff Trail at 84th and Old Cheney, we will power wash them once the rainy cycle stops.
-So everyone is aware, we had a study conducted to help determine why we are having the sediment problem in these two underpasses.
-From the results of that study, we are developing plans to renovate the approaches to both of the underpasses that will move the sediment downstream and not collect in them.
-Funding is available so once those plans have been completed, we will make the repairs.
-Regarding the Bison Trail, we continue to work on cleaning that trail off.
+The damage to the Helen Boosalis trail west of 48th and Highway 2 has been repaired, although the bridge east of that intersection is still not open.
+Watershed Management has initiated a project to address the under passes of 84th and Old Cheney Roads along the Billy Wolff trail in order to decrease the sediment that collects at both of those sites.
+The Bison Trail is open, but will close for a few days for some grading a concrete work.
+Watch this web page for dates.

-- Wilderness Park: Due to changes in the course of Salt Creek, erosion of stream banks, as well as debris and downed trees, all due to recent flooding, trails south of Wilderness Day Camp in Wilderness Park will be closed to public access until damage to the trails and bridges can be assessed.
+- Wilderness Park: Due to changes in the course of Salt Creek, erosion of stream banks, as well as debris and downed trees, all due to recent flooding.
 Once an assessment of damages is complete a cost and plan of action will be developed to re-establish trails.
 This process could take several months.

 - Jamaica North: Due to heavy flooding along the Salt Creek floodplain, the Jamaica North Trail south of Pioneers Blvd is closed to the public.
 This entire stretch of trail has been impacted by storm water flows with portions of the trail being completely wiped out.
 Once an assessment of damages is complete a cost and plan of action will be developed to re-establish trails.
 This process could take several months.

-- Additional Flood Issues: In addition to the above trails, there are many trails and underpasses that have been impacted by the recent heavy rains and flooding.
-Trail users are encouraged to take care on wet or muddy trails that may be difficult to negotiate.
+- Additional Flood Issues: Trail users are encouraged to take care on wet or muddy trails that may be difficult to negotiate.
 Silt deposited on trails can be extremely slick when re-wetted by additional rain.
 Never cross a trail that is underwater.
 It is difficult to tell how deep water is and it is possible there may be a damaged trail beneath it.
 Every effort will be made to clear trails as quickly as possible and bring them back to full use.

 - Stonebridge Trail: This trail will provide a connection with the Stonebridge development north of I-80 between Humphrey and Alvo Rd. and east of 14th.
 When complete, the trail will provide a connection from 14th and Humphrey and the Alvo Rd.
 Trail west of 14th Streets.
 It will also connect Schoo Middle School in Fallbrook with Koozer Elementary near Stonebridge.
 It is expected this trail will be under construction the summer of 2016.